AyzeysDev/jdmatchr-ui/README.md

-# matchwise-ui
+# jdmatchr-ui
-💼 MatchWise UI – A free and open-source resume and job description analyzer built with Next.js.
+💼 JDMatchR UI – A free and open-source resume and job description analyzer built with Next.js.
 Instantly compare your resume with any JD and get improvement tips.

-# 🎯 MatchWise UI — Resume & JD Analyzer (Frontend)
+# 🎯 JDMatchR UI — Resume & JD Analyzer (Frontend)

-**MatchWise** is a free, open-source web app that helps job seekers compare their resumes against job descriptions.
+**JDMatchR** is a free, open-source web app that helps job seekers compare their resumes against job descriptions.
 This is the **frontend** built with **Next.js**, styled using **MUI**, and designed to be highly responsive and production-grade.

 ---